 Even still, this campaign is great.
 The residents of Newcastle are loving it and Netflix has done a great job of promoting the new show.
 Is anyone else going to spend the weekend like me, hitting up Merewether before binge-watching The Umbrella Academy?

-To put together your own marketing plan, get in touch with our team today.
+To put together your own marketing plan and to fine tune your marketing umbrella, get in touch with our team today.
 We can help you achieve some great initiatives that are sure to be strategic, leveraged and integrated.

 Image sources: firstname.lastname@example.org